hapostgres/pg_auto_failover/docs/ref/reference.rst

 through the following commands, only available in debug environments::

   $ PG_AUTOCTL_DEBUG=1 pg_autoctl help
   pg_autoctl
   + create   Create a pg_auto_failover node, or formation
   + drop     Drop a pg_auto_failover node, or formation
   + config   Manages the pg_autoctl configuration
   + show     Show pg_auto_failover information
   + enable   Enable a feature on a formation
   + disable  Disable a feature on a formation
+  + get      Get a pg_auto_failover node, or formation setting
+  + set      Set a pg_auto_failover node, or formation setting
+  + perform  Perform an action orchestrated by the monitor
-    + do        Manually operate the keeper run       Run the pg_autoctl service (monitor or keeper) stop      signal the pg_autoctl service for it to stop reload    signal the pg_autoctl for it to reload its configuration help      print help message version   print pg_autoctl version
+  + do       Manually operate the keeper run      Run the pg_autoctl service (monitor or keeper) stop     signal the pg_autoctl service for it to stop reload   signal the pg_autoctl for it to reload its configuration status   Display the current status of the pg_autoctl service help     print help message version  print pg_autoctl version

   pg_autoctl create
     monitor    Initialize a pg_auto_failover monitor node
     postgres   Initialize a pg_auto_failover standalone postgres node formation  Create a new formation on the pg_auto_failover monitor

   pg_autoctl drop
+    monitor    Drop the pg_auto_failover monitor
     node       Drop a node from the pg_auto_failover monitor formation  Drop a formation on the pg_auto_failover monitor

   pg_autoctl config
     check  Check pg_autoctl configuration
     get    Get the value of a given pg_autoctl configuration variable set    Set the value of a given pg_autoctl configuration variable

   pg_autoctl show
-      uri     Show the postgres uri to use to connect to pg_auto_failover nodes events  Prints monitor's state of nodes in a given formation and group state   Prints monitor's state of nodes in a given formation and group
+    uri            Show the postgres uri to use to connect to pg_auto_failover nodes events         Prints monitor's state of nodes in a given formation and group state          Prints monitor's state of nodes in a given formation and group standby-names  Prints synchronous_standby_names for a given group file           List pg_autoctl internal files (config, state, pid) systemd        Print systemd service file for this node

   pg_autoctl enable
     secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node ssl          Enable SSL configuration on this node

   pg_autoctl disable
     secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node ssl          Disable SSL configuration on this node

+  pg_autoctl get
+  + node       get a node property from the pg_auto_failover monitor
+  + formation  get a formation property from the pg_auto_failover monitor

+  pg_autoctl get node
+    replication-quorum  get replication-quorum property from the monitor candidate-priority  get candidate property from the monitor

+  pg_autoctl get formation
+    settings              get replication settings for a formation from the monitor number-sync-standbys  get number_sync_standbys for a formation from the monitor

+  pg_autoctl set
+  + node       set a node property on the monitor
+  + formation  set a formation property on the monitor

+  pg_autoctl set node
+    metadata            set metadata on the monitor
+    replication-quorum  set replication-quorum property on the monitor candidate-priority  set candidate property on the monitor

+  pg_autoctl set formation
+    number-sync-standbys  set number-sync-standbys for a formation on the monitor

+  pg_autoctl perform
+    failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group promotion   Perform a failover that promotes a target node

   pg_autoctl do
   + monitor  Query a pg_auto_failover monitor
   + fsm      Manually manage the keeper's state
   + primary  Manage a PostgreSQL primary server
-    + standby      Manage a PostgreSQL standby server discover     Discover local PostgreSQL instance, if any
+  + standby  Manage a PostgreSQL standby server
+  + show     Show some debug level information
+  + pgsetup  Manage a local Postgres setup
+  + pgctl    Signal the pg_autoctl postgres service
+  + service  Run pg_autoctl sub-processes (services)

   pg_autoctl do monitor
-    + get       Get information from the monitor register  Register the current node with the monitor active    Call in the pg_auto_failover Node Active protocol version   Check that monitor version is 1.0; alter extension update if not
+  + get                 Get information from the monitor register            Register the current node with the monitor active              Call in the pg_auto_failover Node Active protocol version             Check that monitor version is 1.3; alter extension update if not parse-notification  parse a raw notification message

   pg_autoctl do monitor get
-      primary      Get the primary node from pg_auto_failover in given formation/group other        Get the other node from the pg_auto_failover group of hostname/port coordinator  Get the coordinator node from the pg_auto_failover formation
+    primary      Get the primary node from pg_auto_failover in given formation/group others       Get the other nodes from the pg_auto_failover group of hostname/port coordinator  Get the coordinator node from the pg_auto_failover formation

   pg_autoctl do fsm
     init    Initialize the keeper's state on-disk
     state   Read the keeper's state from disk and display it list    List reachable FSM states from current state gv      Output the FSM as a .gv program suitable for graphviz/dot assign  Assign a new goal state to the keeper step    Make a state transition if instructed by the monitor

   pg_autoctl do primary
   + slot      Manage replication slot on the primary server
-    + syncrep   Manage the synchronous replication setting on the primary server defaults  Add default settings to postgresql.conf
+  + syncrep   Manage the synchronous replication setting on the primary server
-    + adduser   Create users on primary
+  + adduser   Create users on primary defaults  Add default settings to postgresql.conf
-    + hba       Manage pg_hba settings on the primary server

   pg_autoctl do primary slot
     create  Create a replication slot on the primary server drop    Drop a replication slot on the primary server

   pg_autoctl do primary syncrep
     enable   Enable synchronous replication on the primary server disable  Disable synchronous replication on the primary server

   pg_autoctl do primary adduser
     monitor  add a local user for queries from the monitor replica  add a local user with replication privileges

-    pg_autoctl do primary hba
-      setup  Make sure the standby has replication access in pg_hba

   pg_autoctl do standby
-      init     Initialize the standby server using pg_basebackup rewind   Rewind a demoted primary server using pg_rewind promote  Promote a standby server to become writable
+    init        Initialize the standby server using pg_basebackup rewind      Rewind a demoted primary server using pg_rewind promote     Promote a standby server to become writable receivewal  Receivewal in the PGDATA/pg_wal directory

   pg_autoctl do show
     ipaddr    Print this node's IP address information cidr      Print this node's CIDR information
     lookup    Print this node's DNS lookup information hostname  Print this node's default hostname

+  pg_autoctl do pgsetup
+    discover  Discover local PostgreSQL instance, if any ready     Return true is the local Postgres server is ready wait      Wait until the local Postgres server is ready logs      Outputs the Postgres startup logs
+    tune      Compute and log some Postgres tuning options

+  pg_autoctl do pgctl
+    on   Signal pg_autoctl postgres service to ensure Postgres is running off  Signal pg_autoctl postgres service to ensure Postgres is stopped

+  pg_autoctl do service
+  + getpid        Get the pid of pg_autoctl sub-processes (services)
+  + restart       Restart pg_autoctl sub-processes (services)
+    pgcontroller  pg_autoctl supervised postgres controller
+    postgres      pg_autoctl service that start/stop postgres when asked listener      pg_autoctl service that listens to the monitor notifications node-active   pg_autoctl service that implements the node active protocol

+  pg_autoctl do service getpid
+    postgres     Get the pid of the pg_autoctl postgres controller service listener     Get the pid of the pg_autoctl monitor listener service node-active  Get the pid of the pg_autoctl keeper node-active service

+  pg_autoctl do service restart
+    postgres     Restart the pg_autoctl postgres controller service listener     Restart the pg_autoctl monitor listener service node-active  Restart the pg_autoctl keeper node-active service